SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Daniel H. Cole

-This paper explores the significant role Regulatory Cost-Benefit Analysis (RCBA) plays in facilitating or impeding collective action.
-Domestically, well constructed RCBAs have facilitated collective action by muting political opposition.
-RCBAs can of course be manipulated to obstruct collective action or promote inefficient policies.
+This updated draft paper explores the significant role Regulatory Cost-Benefit Analysis (RCBA) plays in facilitating or impeding collective action.
+Through case studies, the paper shows that well-constructed RCBAs have (1) facilitated collective action (including in cases where explicit consideration of costs is legally prohibited) by muting political opposition; and (2) helped to obstruct welfare-reducing rules from being promulgated.
+RCBAs can of course be manipulated to obstruct social welfare-improving collective action or to promote inefficient policies.
 However, the fact that RCBAs require transparency makes those efforts liable to discovery and disclosure, as in the case of the Bush Administration's failed "Clear Skies" initiative.
-The paper concludes with a discussion of the role RCBA is playing today in structuring international climate change negotiations, substantially determining the bargaining strategies of various parties in accordance with their differential expected costs and benefits.
+The paper concludes with an assessment of implications of the case studies for our understanding of the role of RCBA in the regulatory process, and with a call for more qualitative and quantitative empirical research on the use and abuse of RCBA as a political tool in legislative and regulatory processes.

-Keywords: Cost-benefit Analysis, Economic Analysis, Climate Change, EPA, Collective Action
+Keywords: Cost-benefit Analysis, Economic Analysis, Environmental Law, EPA, Collective Action

 Suggested Citation